 - Simulation – This is geared more toward engineering teams with tools for structural, HVAC, energy, and heat-loss analysis and reporting.

 HVAC analysis contains a cool feature for airflow especially helpful in the healthcare industry.
 The energy analysis tool seems rather rudimentary though.

-The product called Glue is model checking tool that is very similar to Navisworks.
+The product called Glue is a model-checking tool that is very similar to Navisworks.
 It includes a variety of features centered on clash detection and coordination.
-One uploads part or all of a model via selecting the geometry in the clicking Glue It! which sends it and all parameters to the cloud.
-Comments and redlines of an issue can be saved to views which are similar to markups within Bentley Navigtor and sent to users via an html link.
+One upload part or all of a model by selecting the geometry by clicking Glue It! which sends it and all parameters to the cloud.
+Comments and redlines of an issue can be saved to views that are similar to markups within Bentley Navigator and sent to users via an html link.
 The pricing is $150pp/mo.

 The clashing tool is pretty robust, some features on that window are:

-- Matrix – This groups elements by clashes associated with it, putting your most problematic areas at the top of your report.
+- Matrix – These groups elements by clashes associated with it, putting your most problematic areas at the top of your report.